-We’re back in Canada to visit family for the holidays and take stock to prep for travel in 2016.
-Being home caused me to reflect on what we’ve learned so far, and how little we planned or knew about travel before set out for South America almost 19 months ago!
-We’ve come a long way when it comes to travel hacks since then.
+We’re back in Canada to visit family for the holidays and take stock to prep for travel in the coming year.
+Being home caused me to reflect on what we've learned so far, and how little we planned or knew about travel before setting out for South America almost 4 years ago!
+We've come a long way when it comes to travel hacks since then.

-Here are our best travel tips, we will continue to apply as we travel in 2016.
+Here are our very best travel tips, ones that we will continue to apply as we travel in 2018.

 Travel planning and booking

 One of the biggest lessons we've learned about travel planning and booking is time is money.
 Spending more on accommodation can save you a lot of travel time and be great for your budget in the process.

 1- There are a lot of great places to visit in this world.
 Sometimes it's hard to decide where to go!
 We check currency exchange rates and sites like Price of Travel, Nomad List, and Numbeo to help us choose places that offer the best value for our money.

 2- When planning travel long term, get an unlocked phone to buy prepaid SIM cards with a local calling number wherever you are visiting.
 This saves a lot of money avoiding international roaming charges if you need or want to make calls locally.